anders94/api-docs/source/includes/_changelog.md

 Recent changes and additions to the Poloniex API.

+## 2020-05-07 JST Listings
+Listing of Just (JST) and the following markets USDT_JST and TRX_JST.

+## 2020-05-05 SWFTC Listings
+Listing of SwftCoin (SWFTC) and the following markets BTC_SWFTC, USDT_SWFTC, and TRX_SWFTC.

 ## 2020-05-01 NEO Listings
 Listing of Neo (NEO) and the following markets BTC_NEO, USDT_NEO, and TRX_NEO.